hairlesshobo/ccmm/README.md

 written by MeowRain for the [`localsend-go`](https://github.com/meowrain/localsend-go) project.
 The files in question all have the MIT license clearly mentioned in the file header.
-For the sake of simplicity, any additions by Steve Cross to the localsend files are also licensed under the MIT license, while the rest of the gim project is still licensed under Apache-2.0.
+For the sake of simplicity, any additions by Steve Cross to the localsend files are also licensed under the MIT license, while the rest of the ccmm project is still licensed under Apache-2.0.
 For a complete copy of the MIT license text, see the `LICENSE-MIT` file in the root of this project.
 The following copyright applies to all localsend-related files only: